expangine/expangine-workflows/README.md

 - **User Decision**: a user manually picks an outcome
 - **User Input**: a user manually enters data and the data is used to update the state of the workflow
 - **Access**: change who can view or perform actions on the workflow instance
+- **Multiple**: execute multiple steps and wait until all or one has processed

 Workflows can be developed for commonly performed actions (tweeting) and then invoked as a sub-workflow.